The Best Grammar Keyboard for Android in 2026 – Fix English Like a Pro

 5. Typewise with Grammar Assistant

 Typewise takes a different approach with its hexagonal keyboard layout designed to reduce typing errors from the start.
-Their grammar assistant builds on this foundation with AI-powered writing help.
+Their grammar assistant builds on this foundation with AI-powered writing help that's completely private and runs entirely on your device—a philosophy that's resonated strongly with users in 2026's privacy-conscious environment.

-What makes Typewise interesting is its focus on privacy.
+What makes Typewise particularly relevant in 2026 is its unwavering focus on privacy.
 All text processing happens on your device rather than in the cloud, which appeals to users concerned about sending sensitive text to external servers.
+With recent advancements in edge AI, Typewise's on-device capabilities now rival cloud-based solutions in accuracy while maintaining complete data privacy.

 Standout features of Typewise include: